-Located on a traditional Hutong, the exhibition space is conceived as a dark atmosphere where the public is attracted by a tridimensional graphic, several media installations and a two sqm touching screen for people to interact with an urban game.
+Located in a traditional hutong, the exhibition space is conceived as a dark atmosphere where the public is attracted by a tridimensional graphic, several digital installations and a two square meter touch screen for people to interact with an urban game.

 The discourse started from a general picture of the old town, continued with a more specific analysis of the facts to be considered and concluded with a virtual re-composition of an ideal image of the city.